eddieebeling/se1-fullstack-fe/README.md

   * Single column layout up to 480px
   * Two column layout up to 900px
   * Three column layout for screens 901px and up
-  * Set a max width on the card layout at 1280px
+  * Set a max width on the card layout at 1280px and center the content
+* Create hyperlinks and hover states for LinkedIn and Twitter icons

 ### Specifications